remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 ### Load Cart from Session

-Originally only designed for guest customers to allow them to checkout via the native site, registered customers can now auto login and load their carts to do the same.
+Originally only designed for guest customers to allow them to checkout via the native site, registered customers can now auto login and load their carts to do the same without exposing login details.

 #### How does a registered customer load in without authenticating?